-More Information
+1.3 More Information

 There are many places to find more information about ParaView.
-For starters, ParaView has online help that can be accessed by simply clicking the 2 button in the application.
-In addition to the on-line help, The ParaView Guide written by Amy Henderson Squillacote is a helpful guide for all things ParaView.
-It is available from Kitware, and a new version updated for ParaView 3 should be available "real soon now."
+For starters, ParaView has online help that can be accessed by simply clicking the putton in the application.
+In addition to the on-line help, The ParaView Guide written by Amy Henderson Squillacote and available from Kitware is a helpful guide for all things ParaView.